-- 1-50 The Executive Committee consists of the following Benchers: - (a) the President; - (b) the First and Second Vice-Presidents; - (c) the Second Vice-President-elect, if not elected under paragraph (d); - (d) 3 other Benchers elected under Rule 1-41 (1) [Election of Executive Committee]; - (e) one appointed Bencher elected under Rule 1-41 (7). - (2) The President is the chair of the Executive Committee, and the First Vice-President is the vice chair. - (3) The Executive Committee is accountable and reports directly to the Benchers as a whole.
+- 1-50 (1) The Executive Committee consists of the following Benchers: - (a) the President; - (b) the First and Second Vice-Presidents; - (c) the Second Vice-President-elect, if not elected under paragraph (d); - (d) 4 other Benchers elected under Rule 1-41 [Election of Executive Committee]. - (2) The President is the chair of the Executive Committee, and the First Vice-President is the vice chair. - (3) The Executive Committee is accountable and reports directly to the Benchers as a whole.